malhotrar/ProductDevExercises/README.md

 ### Bonus Tasks

-1) Implement [Storybook](https://storybook.js.org/docs/vue/get-started/introduction) for the app
+1) Implement [Storybook](https://storybook.js.org/docs/vue/get-started/introduction) for the app.
    1) Make it so that each component and its sub-components are available for editing in storybook for our designers using the command `yarn storybook`.
-2) Add unit tests or e2e tests
+2) Add unit tests or e2e tests.
+3) Live demo of functioning application.